-Work-related stress is the negative reaction that occurs when demands at work exceed the ability to cope.
-It can also be caused by other problems at work, such as feeling inadequate or having poor working conditions.
+Work-related stress is the negative reaction that occurs when demands at work exceed your ability to cope.
+It can also be caused by other problems at work, such as feeling inadequate, bullying or harassment, or having poor working conditions

-Working can be positive because it may give your life structure and provide satisfaction.
-A certain amount of pressure at work is a good thing because it can help you perform better and prepare you for challenges and actions.
-However, if pressure and demands become too much, they can lead to work-related stress.
+Working is usually positive because it gives your life structure and can often provide satisfaction.
+A certain amount of pressure at work is usually a good thing.
+It can help you perform better and prepares you for challenges and actions.
+Sometimes, though, if pressure and demands become too much, they can lead to work-related stress.

 Work-related stress can be caused by a number of things.
 You might feel under pressure at work because of an excessive workload or unrealistic deadlines.
 Or you may have a difficult working environment due to issues with your colleagues.
 It may also be due to a combination of factors in your work and personal life.

-Stress affects one in five people of the working population and is the biggest cause of sickness in the UK.
-Over 105 million working days are lost each year because of work-related stress.
+Over 10.4 million working days are lost each year because of work-related stress.
 Nearly half a million people in the UK believe that they have work-related stress at a level that is making them ill.

 You might also have emotional symptoms, such as: